Frequently Asked Questions

 There are some companies that offer passenger service onboard their container carriers.
 I haven't used them but I have heard it's expensive.
-So far I've traveled onboard 15 container carriers.
-14 of them chose not to charge me due to the nature of the project and the last 1 only asked for $60 + $15/day (insurance and meals).
+So far I've traveled onboard 17 container ships, 16 of them chose not to charge me due to the nature of the project and the last 1 only asked for $60 + $15/day (insurance and meals).

 HOW CAN I TRAVEL ON A CONTAINERSHIP?

-The three largest companies in the world are: Maersk Line, MSC and CMA-CGM
+The three largest companies in the world are: Maersk Group, MSC and CMA-CGM

 WHAT CONSTITUTES A VISIT?
 HOW LONG ARE YOU IN EACH COUNTRY?